Jubaea: Uses

-The leaves can be used to weave baskets, and it has edible seeds.
+The leaves can be used to weave baskets, and it has edible seeds, widely eaten and known as Coquito nuts.
 The sap can be used to make palm wine and palm syrup, although unlike other palms which can be tapped, the whole tree has to be felled; this is now restricted by legal protection.

 Conservation

 The species is partially protected within Chile, although pressures of human population growth and expansion of grazing areas have reduced the population of the Chilean wine palm in recent centuries.
+The collection of its seed and their predation by common degu may also have a negative impact for the growth of new generations of Jubea.
 The IUCN Red List considers the palm Endangered.

+A recent study concluded that predation of the fruits by humans, the seeds by the exotic rat (Rattus rattus) and the young seedlings by exotic rabbits is leading to seed dispersal collapse of this species, leaving it at risk of extinction in its natural habitat.

+Analysis of tooth residue of the extinct gomphothere (elephant relative) Notiomastodon platensis, which became extinct around 12,000 years ago as part of the end-Pleistocene extinction event, found that it consumed Chilean wine palm fruit and probably acted as a seed disperser for the species, suggesting that the dispersal ability of Chilean wine palm had already been impacted prior to modern times.

+Taxonomy

+The species was originally described as Palma chilensis by Chilean botanist Juan Ignacio Molina in 1808.
+After being moved to other genera including Molinaea, Micrococos and Cocos by other botanists, it was finally placed in the genus Jubaea by French botanist Henri Ernest Baillon in 1895, as J. chilensis (Molina) Baill.

+Jubaea is named after King Juba II.

 History

 Charles Darwin examined these trees on visiting Chile in 1832 on the second voyage of HMS Beagle and noted:

-In 1843, a specimen was grown from seed at Kew Gardens in London, and was moved into the Temperate House in 1863, eventually growing to 19 m.
+In 1843, a specimen was grown from seed at Kew Gardens, London, England, and was moved into the Temperate House in 1863, eventually growing to 19 m.
 It was believed to be the world's tallest indoor plant, until it had to be felled in 2013 because it had outgrown the space available and could not be moved.
 It has been replaced by seedlings from the original tree.